 The bill amends the Consolidated Incentive Act of 2003 to introduce a sales and use tax refund specifically for speculative development projects.
-It defines a "speculative development project" as a construction or modernization effort that involves at least $25 million in investment and provides a minimum of 100,000 square feet of usable space.
-Additionally, the bill establishes that if a qualified business enters into financial incentive agreements concerning the same project under different sections of the Act, those agreements must be executed within 24 months of each other.
+It defines a "speculative development project" as a construction or modernization effort that includes at least 100,000 square feet of usable space and requires an investment of at least $25 million.
+Additionally, the bill mandates that if a qualified business enters into multiple financial incentive agreements concerning the same project, these agreements must be executed within 24 months of each other.

 Statutes affected: SB 465: 15-4-2705, 15-4-2706(d), 15-4-2706, 15-4-2707